2007 Alderney UFO sighting

-In the afternoon of 23 April 2007, Ray Bowyer, a pilot flying south towards the island of Alderney in the English Channel sighted unidentified flying objects.
-He reported the sighting to an air traffic controller who told him that a second pilot had seen something similar.
-In Bowyer's report to the British Civil Aviation Authority he said he saw two bright, stationary objects.
-Two passengers on Bowyer's aircraft said that they saw unusual coloured lights at the same time.
+In the afternoon of 23 April 2007, Ray Bowyer, a pilot for the airline Aurigny flying south towards the island of Alderney in the Channel Islands, sighted unidentified flying objects.
+He reported the sighting to an air traffic controller, who told him that a second pilot had seen something similar.
+In Bowyer's report to the British Civil Aviation Authority, he said he saw two bright, stationary objects.
+Two passengers on Bowyer's aircraft said that they saw unusual, coloured lights at the same time.
 Proposed explanations for the sighting have included earthquake lights and sun dogs.